camunda-community-hub/camunda-7-webapp-translations/README.md

 ### Contribute!

 Everybody is welcome to contribute!
-You can help by sending us a pull request with your translation and tagging `@c7-webapp-translation` for review.
+You can help by sending us a pull request with your translation and tagging `@pierre-yves-monnet` for review.
 For further reference, please see our [contribution guide](https://github.com/camunda/camunda-bpm-platform/blob/master/CONTRIBUTING.md).

   * Website: http://www.camunda.org/
   * License: Apache License, Version 2.0  http://www.apache.org/licenses/LICENSE-2.0